svenvc/zinc/README.md

 [![Pharo 12](https://img.shields.io/badge/Pharo-12-informational)](https://pharo.org)
 [![Pharo 13](https://img.shields.io/badge/Pharo-13-informational)](https://pharo.org)

-Based on core classes modelling all main HTTP concepts, a full featured HTTP client and server are provided.

 ## API

 Here are a couple of simple examples to give an impression of the API.
 You start a default (easy to reference) HTTP server with just one line of code.